ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 - `fullscreenexit`

 You can choose to only implement this interface partially, with a few caveats:

+- `play` and `pause` are required for either/both of playback [actions](https://amp.dev/documentation/guides-and-tutorials/learn/amp-actions-and-events/) or autoplay.

 - `mute` and `unmute` are required for autoplay.